Knoxville, Tennessee: Government

 Knoxville is governed by a mayor and nine-member City Council.
 It uses the strong-mayor form of the mayor-council system.
 The council consists of six members from single-member districts and three members elected at-large for the entire city.
-The council chooses from among its members the vice mayor (currently Tommy Smith), the Beer Board chairperson (currently Lauren Rider), and a representative to the Knoxville Transportation Authority (currently Debbie Helsley).
+The council chooses from among its members the vice mayor (currently Lynne Fugate), the Beer Board chairperson (currently Debbie Helsley), and a representative to the Knoxville Transportation Authority (currently Matthew DeBardelaben).
 The City Council meets every other Tuesday at 7:00 p.m. in the Main Assembly Room of the City County Building.

 The current mayor is Indya Kincannon, who was sworn in as the city's second female mayor on December 21, 2019, replacing the first female mayor of the city, Madeline Rogero, who was elected in 2011.
 Interim mayor Daniel Brown, the first African American to hold the office, was appointed in January 2011 following the resignation of Bill Haslam, who was elected Governor of Tennessee.
 Other recent mayors include Haslam's predecessor, Victor Ashe (1987−2003), Kyle Testerman (1972−1975, 1984−1987), and Randy Tyree (1976−1983).